ekimekim/kayci/README.md

 #### Very limited feature set

 KayCI is intended to be as thin a wrapper around kubernetes Jobs as is practical.
-It's really more of an orchestrator for runnings Jobs, and those Jobs are then responsible for other tasks that most CI systems would come with "out of the box".
+It's really more of an orchestrator for running Jobs, and those Jobs are then responsible for other tasks that most CI systems would come with "out of the box".
 For example:
 * Grabbing a local checkout of the branch being built.
 Your Job will need a script or similar to do this itself.
 * Acquiring secrets.
 We suggest using kubernetes Secrets for this purpose and including them in your Jobs